 The annual membership fee is the fee for each category of membership as determined by the Board.

+A Financial Member is a Member who pays the annual membership fees applicable for their category of membership.

 The Board may, at its sole discretion:

 determine that no annual membership fee is payable for one or more categories of membership; and